The 12 Best Oceanfront Hotels and Resorts in the U.S.

 "As for the sunsets, they will forever remain etched in your memory of your blissful escape to paradise," adds Riddle.

-The Historic Cavalier Hotel & Beach Club: Virginia Beach, VA
+12. The Historic Cavalier Hotel & Beach Club: Virginia Beach, Virginia

 This seaside escape is set in the semi-private North End of the Virginia Beach oceanfront, and thanks to its stunning location, it's hosted many legendary performers throughout history, including Frank Sinatra and Ella Fitzgerald.